 The Farm Bill was originally enacted in the 1930s.
-The most recent version was signed in 2018, and it is set to expire in 2023.
+The most recent version was signed in 2018, and it expired in 2023.
+The federal government passed a one-year extension of the Farm Bill, which expires in September 2024.
+If the government does not pass a new Farm Bill, they will need to pass another extension.

 SNAP Priorities for the Farm Bill